drym-org/symex.el/README.rst

 - Implementing new structure-related features in general is easy [1]_.
 - Keybindings are short and memorable

-At the moment, symex mode uses ``paredit`` and ``lispy`` to provide much of its low level functionality.
+At the moment, symex mode uses ``paredit`` to provide much of its low level functionality.
 In the future, this layer of primitives may be replaced with a layer that explicitly uses the abstract syntax tree, for still greater precision.

 As of Jan 2023, there is "alpha" support for non-Lisp languages via ``tree-sitter``.
 While motions and a couple of basic transformations should work across languages (i.e. not only Lisp), it should be considered an early preview rather than production-worthy.
 Full support is planned for completion as part of the `2.0 release coming in Spring '23 <https://github.com/drym-org/symex.el/pull/71>`__.